Enterprise-Wide Dashboard Reporting

 ignite also ships with open source execution (Kubernetes) or integrates with your own runtime deploy and/or execution (e.g. Apigee, APIC, Kafka) to to ensure the APIs perform within the terms set in their Service Level Agreement(SLA), as well as monitoring the health of the APIs and container scaling.
 Many customers use this option to consolidate the monitoring and stack it up against the original design details, all of which are readily kept within the service.
 So if you go to the service summary page, you're able to see the performance monitoring, and what it was originally designed for, the actual results stacked up against the expected.

 ignite naturally links between Build and Run, but it also features a unique link-back between the Run and Plan phases.
 In Plan, ignite asks API owners to project KPIs and estimate ROI.
 In Run, our platform provides a window on actual KPIs and ROI, letting business know how the products are actually performing in the market so that they quickly know which products to scale. ignite provides full API lifecycle management.

 ignite also allows the business to project what a change in the Plan or Design phase will mean in the Run phase — and, conversely, because you’re using the same building blocks for each API product, how a change in Run conditions can influence Plan and Design for subsequent iterations.

 Enterprises that want to optimize agility must develop API products that are immediately adaptable to whatever technology the business runs, including all legacy investments.

 Once upon a time, companies bet big on web services.
-An enterprise that created thousands of SOAP services now has to transform them into REST services.
-Because ignite is vendor agnostic, you can generate REST, SOAP, and events and support multiple developer frameworks with code templates.
+An enterprise that created thousands of SOAP services now has to transform them into REST services, and who knows what’s next.
+Because ignite is vendor-agnostic, you can generate RESTful APIs, SOAP services, and events, and support multiple developer frameworks with code templates.
 That means implementation is a technical choice you make when you develop your APIs, not a technical constraint you’re forced into.